-This program is designed to provide the training necessary for successful completion of the requirements for Paramedic (EM3), to enable the student to take the National Registry of EMTs Paramedic Exam, and, if successful, to obtain an Alabama license.
+This program is designed to prepare competent entry-level Paramedics in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains with or without exit points at the Advanced Emergency Medical Technician and/or Emergency Medical Technician, and/or Emergency Medical Responder levels.
+Successful completion of the requirements for Paramedic (EM3) will enable the student to take the National Registry of EMTs Paramedic Exam, and, if successful, to apply for an Alabama Paramedic license.
 The length of the program is five semesters.
 The curriculum provides a strong educational background in the area of anatomy and physiology and emergency pre-hospital care.
-These disciplines are combined with english, humanities, social science, and other general study courses that help the graduate to work effectively in the field with a variety of people, including patients, physicians, and nursing personnel, as well as other allied professionals.
+These disciplines are combined with English, humanities, social science, and other general study courses that help the graduate to work effectively in the field with a variety of people, including patients, physicians, and nursing personnel, as well as other allied professionals.

 This program is designed to provide the training necessary for successful completion of the requirements for Emergency Medical Technician-Paramedic (EMT-P), to enable the student to take the National Registry of EMTs Paramedic Exam, and, if successful, to obtain an Alabama license.
 The length of the program is four semesters.